turi-code/userguide/churn_prediction/using-a-trained-model.md

 - **Overview**: This view combines the explore and evaluate views into a tabbed view.

+#### Explore view

+Once a churn prediction model has been trained, an interactive visualization component can help **explore** the predictions made by the model.
+The explore view contains a collection of useful interactive visuals that can help explore:
+- The distribution of predicted churn probability for users.
+- A useful segmentation of users that have similar characteristics and churn probability.
+- Event time lines, user features, predictions and corresponding explanations for a representative random sample of users.

 The explore view can be obtained as follows:

 ```python
 time_boundary = datetime.datetime(2011, 10, 1)
 view = model.views.explore(train, time_boundary)